-Jim Bridger Units 3 and Unit 4 Early Gas Conversion Variant (P01-JB 3-4 GC)
+Jim Bridger Unit 3 and Unit 4 Early Gas Conversion Variant (P01-JB 3-4 GC)

-This variant changes the conversion date of the Jim Bridger 3 and 4 coal-fueled units to natural gas fueling from year 2030 to 2026.
-The analysis explores the potential costs and benefits of the accelerated conversion schedule taking into consideration current sunk costs and differences between projected future coal and gas prices.
+The Jim Bridger 3 and 4 Early Gas Conversion variant changes the conversion date of the Bridger 3 and 4 plants from 2030 to 2026.
+This variant explores the potential costs or benefits of converting these units to gas earlier, taking into consideration current sunk costs and differences between projected future coal and gas prices.

-Figure 9.1 shows the cumulative (at left) and incremental (at right) portfolio changes when these units convert four years earlier in 2026 compared to the P-MM base portfolio.
-A positive value indicates an increase in resources and a negative value indicates a decrease when a resource is reduced or eliminated.
-Since Jim Bridger 3 and 4 continue to operate in both scenarios, just with different fuels, there are only relatively small changes in this portfolio, limited to energy efficiency and demand response.
+Figure 9.1 shows the cumulative (at left) and incremental (at right) portfolio changes when these plants convert four years earlier in 2026 compared to the P-MM base portfolio.
+A positive value indicates an increase in resources and a negative value indicates a decrease in resources when the project is eliminated.
+Since Jim Bridger 3 and 4 continue to operate in both scenarios, just with different fuels, there are only relatively small changes in this portfolio in energy efficiency and demand response.

-Figure 9.1 - Increase/(Decrease) in Proxy Resources with Accelerated Bridger 3 and 4 Gas Conversion
+Figure 9.1 - Increase/(Decrease) in Proxy Resources when Jim Bridger is Gas Converted in 2026 versus 2030